mattpedone/study-treatppmx/data/info-data.md

 # info-data

+## Sensitivity Study
+- 2 prognostic and 25 predictive mkrs. `scenario1.rda`

 ## Scenarios - Train-Test
 ### overlap = 1.0
-1. 2 prognostic (with power trasformation) and 25 predictive markers.
+1. 2 prognostic and 25 predictive markers.
 It is stored in `scen1a.RData`

-2. 2 prognostic (with power trasformation) and 50 predictive markers.
+2. 2 prognostic and 50 predictive markers.
 It is stored in `scen1b.RData`

 ### overlap = 0.9
-3. 2 prognostic (with power trasformation) and 25 predictive markers.
+3. 2 prognostic and 25 predictive markers.
 It is stored in `scen2a.RData`

-4. 2 prognostic (with power trasformation) and 50 predictive markers.
+4. 2 prognostic and 50 predictive markers.
 It is stored in `scen2b.RData`

 ### overlap = 0.8
-5. 2 prognostic (with power trasformation) and 25 predictive markers.
+5. 2 prognostic and 25 predictive markers.
 It is stored in `scen3a.RData`

-6. 2 prognostic (with power trasformation) and 50 predictive markers.
+6. 2 prognostic and 50 predictive markers.
 It is stored in `scen3b.RData`

 ## Lower Grade Glioma